 Omega-6 (n-6) and Omega-3 (n-3) are two essential fatty acids that are needed by the body.
 Linoleic Acid (LA) is a type of omega-6 fatty acid which can be found in vegetable oils.
 It is further converted to gamma-linoleic acid and then to arachidonic acid after consumption.

-Researches have proved that consumption of omega-3 fatty acid benefits a lot.
-But it has been observed that too much consumption of omega-6 fatty acids can cause serious health problems.
+Researchers have proved that consumption of omega-3 fatty acid benefits a lot.
+But over-consumption of omega-6 fatty acids can cause serious health problems.
 There are very rare cases where deficiency of omega-6 is observed, because usually the diet that most people follow has a high amount of omega-6 fatty acids.

 Omega-6 Foods List

-Not just omega-6 fatty acids, but any nutrient consumed in excess can cause health problems.
+To avoid these health problems, one should cut the consumption of omega-6.
+Not just omega-6, but any nutrient consumed in excess can cause health problems.
 Omega-6 has been proven to be useful in treating health problems like tuberculosis, eye diseases, anorexia nervosa, etc. Thus, the key to good health is to not consume these acids in a very large amounts.